Install CloudBees CD/RO within Kubernetes

 Before you start:

 • Your agent(s) are installed in the same namespace as the CloudBees CD/RO server, so you must already have the CloudBees CD/RO server installed in your cluster before proceeding.
-If you need to install the CloudBees CD/RO server, refer to [CloudBees CD/RO server installation].
+If you need to install the CloudBees CD/RO server, refer to Install CloudBees CD/RO production server.
 The following commands refer to this namespace file as <production-server-namespace>.

 • Agents may need project-specific values set in the cloudbees-flow-agent Helm chart before installation.
 If you have not already done so, refer to Configure CloudBees CD/RO agent values.
 The following commands refer to this values file as <production-agent-myvalues.yaml>.